 D66 and VVD won the election and are still expected to form the heart of the next government.

-But D66 leader Sigrid Kaag, the outgoing foreign affairs minister, and Christian Democratic party leader Wopke Hoekstra, the outgoing finance minister, both argued for appointing a fifth scout on Thursday, ideally one further removed from day-to-day politics.
+But D66 leader Sigrid Kaag, the outgoing international trade minister, and Christian Democratic leader Wopke Hoekstra, the outgoing finance minister, both argued for appointing a fifth scout on Thursday, ideally one further removed from day-to-day politics.

 Neither defended Rutte.